‘This Is Us’ Star Milo Ventimiglia Kleenex Is ‘Mandatory’ For The Season Finale

 According to E!
 News, Ventimiglia hinted that Jack’s fate will be revealed in the This Is Us finale.
 The actor acknowledged the mystery surrounding his character and teased that fans might find some answers before the season is over.

-In addition to Jack’s fate, TV Guide reports that Miguel is going to get some redemption before it’s all over.
+In addition to Jack’s fate, TV Guide reported that Miguel is going to get some redemption before it’s all over.
 The character has been viewed as kind of a villain all season long, but Moore and Fogelman assured viewers that will change as the show progresses.

 We need to know what happens next. #ThisIsUs